Priyam-Trivedi/Backorder_Prediction/Readme.md

 [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.

 ### AWS(Amazon Web Services)
-Login or signup with free tier in order to create virtual amchine(Elastic beanstack) for free.
-Note:- In free trier virtual Machine will only give free service for 720hr almost a month after that you will be charged , so use carefully.
-I usally stop instance when it is not needed to avoid extra charge. so it may happen that deployment link for AWS might not work
+As we have deployed this application in Amazon elastic beanstalk with free tieraccount , To avoid unwanted chargers so this elastic beanstalk will only be working for 4 hr from now and it will be terminated to avoid extra charges
 ![](https://i.imgur.com/XMFtzYH.png)[![](https://i.imgur.com/cGvkZxw.png)](https://heroku.com)

 Our next step would be to follow the instruction given on